 A fire can devastate your mobile food business, leading to lost revenues and even permanent closure.
-But there are steps you can take to prevent fires and minimize the damage.
+But there are fire safety basics you can take to prevent fires and minimize the damage.

 If a fire breaks out in your food truck, your staff must take control of the situation and all employees must safely exit the vehicle and lead customers to a point safely away from the truck.

 - Be prepared to power down.
 Train at least one worker per shift how to shut off propane and electrical power in case of emergency.